How Does a Nespresso Machine Work?

-The Vertuo’s extraction process is also quite different from the pressure-based system of the Original Line, a fact that’s immediately clear from the different pod shapes.
-While Original Line capsules resemble small cups, the Vertuo capsules are dome-shaped.
+The Vertuo’s extraction process is also quite different from the pressure-based system of the Original Nespresso Line, a fact that’s immediately clear from the different pod shapes.
+While Original Line Nespresso capsules resemble small cups, the Vertuo Nespresso pods are dome-shaped.

-During brewing, the machine injects hot water into the flat top of the pod.
-The pod is then spun at 7000 rpm to infuse the water and ground coffee thoroughly.
+During brewing, this Nespresso brand coffee maker line injects hot water into the flat top of the pod.
+The pod is then spun at 7000 rpm to infuse the water and ground coffee beans thoroughly.
 It then flows out via centrifugal force through a series of punctures around the edge of the capsule.

 This technology, which Nespresso calls “centrifugation,” is nicely demonstrated in this video:

 Here’s a more detailed comparison both lines.

 So there you have it.
-Now you know what is your Nespresso machine and what’s really going on inside it.
+Now you know what is in your Nespresso machine and what’s really going on inside it.
 It’s a true testament to technology enhancing our lives right under our noses.
-Their machines are so easy-to use you don’t even need to understand centrifugal forces to insert a capsule and enjoy a delicious espresso or a good cup of coffee.
+Their machines are so easy-to use you don’t even need to understand centrifugal forces to insert coffee capsules and enjoy a delicious espresso or a good cup of coffee.

 The difference between Nespresso vs Keurig is that the former makes espresso (and coffee, in the case of VertuoLine) while the latter makes drip coffee.
 Nespresso also uses hermetically sealed aluminium capsules that are superior to Keurig’s plastic K-Cups.

 Nespresso does make real espresso, according to many definitions of the drink.
 However, espresso purists will tell you it’s not the same as espresso.
-It lacks the depth and complexity of flavour available from freshly ground beans and drinks made with a proper espresso machine.
+It lacks the depth and complexity of flavor available from freshly ground beans and drinks made with a proper espresso machine.

 Yes, the Nespresso VertuoLine does make regular coffee, though unlike your average drip coffee, it’s topped with a foamy layer of crema.
-The Nespresso Original Line doesn’t make coffee, but you can use it to make a tasty Americano.
+The Original Line doesn’t make coffee, but you can use it to make a tasty Americano.